HMS Serapis (1782): Service

 Despite being only lightly armed, her heavy build and height gave her an advantage over similarly armed vessels, and in October, Serapis recaptured a brig and a fully-rigged ship.

 Serapis was under Commander Christopher Sterling from August 1804 until December, when Commander John Lawrence was appointed for service in the North Sea.
 Returning to England in May 1805.

 In 1807, Serapis was in the Mediterranean under Master William Lloyd who then sailed her to the Cape in April 1808.
 By 1809, she was back in the North Sea, and took part in the Walcheren expedition between 30 July and 16 August that year.
 She was kept at Woolwich between August 1810 and July 1811 before being sent back to the Mediterranean.
 Thomas Stokes took over as master in 1813, then Lloyd again in September 1814 while serving on Jamaica station.
+Forward departed Spithead anchorage on 2 December 1814 and arrived at Port Royal on 11 February 1815, having been part of a larger convoy of around 230 vessels with as its flagship.
+(Note: 'A fleet of about 230 sail, under convoy of the Swiftsure of 74 guns, Capt.
+Adderley...
+Serapis store-ship, of 44 guns, Mr. Lloyd master [set sail from the Solent on 2 December 1814]...
+On the 1st inst. the fleet arrived off Barbados...
+The Forward [escorted] those [vessels destined] for this port [and arrived at Port Royal on 11 February 1815, as recorded on page 17.]')

 She sailed to Portsmouth in September 1818 to converted for use as a convalescent ship, before returning to Jamaica in the February following.
 She was recommissioned in December under Lieutenant G. Jackson then Lieutenant C. Elliot in January 1826, when she was serving as a prison hospital in Bermuda.
 On 17 July 1826, Serapis was sold for £500 at Jamaica.